BuildWithZunaira/profile-viewer/README.md

 # profile-viewer(Flask App)
-This is a simple Flask web app that lets you:

-Search user profiles by name

-Filter users by maximum age

-It uses:

-Flask (Python)

-HTML & CSS for the frontend

-Hardcoded user data in Python

-Jinja2 templating for dynamic pages

-Pages included:

-main.html – Welcome page

-index_combined.html – Search form

-profile.html – Single user profile

-profile_age.html – Filtered results by age
+This is a simple Flask web application that allows users to search for profiles by selecting a username or by entering a maximum age to filter results.
+It uses Python with Flask for backend routing and logic, HTML and CSS for the frontend design, and Jinja2 templating to render dynamic user data.
+The user information is hardcoded in a dictionary, and different HTML templates are used to display individual profiles and filtered lists based on age.